 Ms. Gattuso has published articles and spoken at various conferences and seminars on corporate governance, mergers and acquisitions, financial institutions law and regulation, cybersecurity, mobile financial services, bank examination and enforcement, and fair lending.

-Ms. Gattuso has been recognized as a 2014, 2015, 2016, and 2017 Washington, D.C.
+Ms. Gattuso was recognized in 2019 and the five years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Securities and Corporate Finance by Super Lawyers magazine.
-She was recognized by The Best Lawyers in America® in 2018 for Financial Services Regulation Law.
+She was recognized by The Best Lawyers in America® in 2018 and 2019 for Financial Services Regulation Law.
 Ms. Gattuso was recommended by Legal 500 US in 2020 for Mergers & Acquisitions.

 Represent Columbia Financial, Inc. in connection with its public minority stock offering of up to $453.5 million (Pending).